algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/technicalspecification.md

 NOT: The NOT logic operation inverts the logic value of its operand.
 If the operand is true (1), NOT will return false (0), and vice versa.

 These operations are commonly used in binary data manipulation at the hardware level and in logical expressions in programming.
-They are essential for logical calculations and flow control in computer systems.X
+They are essential for logical calculations and flow control in computer systems.

 ### IDE:
 An integrated development environment (IDE) is software that brings together several tools intended to facilitate software development.
 It typically offers a text editor for writing source code, a compiler or interpreter for turning the code into an executable, a debugger for detecting and correcting errors, and other features such as versioning, tools user interface design, performance analyzers, etc. IDEs are designed to improve the efficiency of programmers by providing an integrated environment that simplifies tasks related to software development.
 Examples of popular IDEs include Eclipse, Visual Studio, IntelliJ IDEA, and PyCharm.

-### C laguage:
+### C Language:
 The C programming language is a high-level, procedural, imperative language originally developed by Dennis Ritchie in the early 1970s at Bell Labs.
 It played a fundamental role in the development of many operating systems and inspired many other programming languages.

 The C language offers direct control over memory and system resources, making it a preferred choice for system and low-level development.
 It uses a simple and compact syntax, with a modular programming approach, encouraging code reuse.
 C is also used for developing desktop applications, embedded systems, and is the basis of languages ​​such as C++ and Objective-C.